 - Gold, used to treat arthritis.

 - Nonsteroidal anti-inflammatory drugs (NSAIDs)

-As we most areas of ill health and disease the direct cause is generally unknown.
-However here I have shared with you some of the things that have been found responsible for lowering platelet count.
+As with most areas of ill health and disease the direct cause is generally unknown.
+However, here are a few of the known causes responsible for lowering platelet count.

 How to Improve Your Low Platelet Count

 Depending on the severity of your platelet count you may well be able to recover by just putting these changes into place.
 If the condition is severe you may need to be hospitalized for a short while to properly assess the situation.
 However as with any other health problems they are a cry out from your body as to the fact there needs to be some changes made.

 Your Health is the key factor to a Life of Optimal Health, Vitality and your Independence.
 Yes independence if you may have been taking your health for granted and not seriously eliminating things in your life that will lead to detrimental problems for you.
 Either in the near or foreseeable future then now is the time to put changes into place that are going to have a positive effect for you and your health.

 The recommendations below will help to raise your blood platelet counts, manage symptoms and prevent complications from developing:

 1. Improve Your Diet: You know how the foundation of your house is so important for the strength and longevity of your house.
 Your diet is your very foundation for a strong, healthy body for a long time.
 Look at your diet, the food you eat as the only medicine you should ever need when you get it right.